MT Lambda History

 Educational.
 Event of the Year 2004-2005

 Lambda hosts weekly meetings and membership is open to all currently enrolled MTSU students who act in good faith of Lambda's Constitution and Community Standards.
-Membership dues are announced at the beginning of each academic year, but are not required to attend weekly meetings or events.
+Membership dues are announced at the beginning of each academic year and can be paid at any time.